The Crash site!

 During one of my visits to Max's brother Colin and his wife, they made mention of the fact that Max's body had been buried by locals near a town called Greven, so I sent an email of enquiry to the Greven town hall.
 I was delighted to receive a very informative reply.

-My next task was to write a letter to the Langkamp family, I was far from sure that I would getaway response, and if I did what it would be.
-However I was delighted to get this in the post>
+My next task was to write a letter to the Langkamp family, I was far from sure that I would get any response, and if I did what it would be.
+However I was delighted to get this reply:

 Knowing where the crash site was was absolutely a key element which opened up so many new avenues of research in trying to find out what happened that fateful night, but the Holy Grail for me was to find a bit, no matter how small, of Max's Lancaster.
 Maybe the young Grandfather Heinrich as an 8 year old boy would have kept a piece as a souvenir?
 I would have to wait several years to find out with a bitter sweet twist in store........